Sudan coup: Ousted PM Hamdok staying 'at my home,' general says | DW | 26.10.2021

 Burhan stood by the army's decision to carry out the coup, saying it was required to avoid civil unrest.

-"The whole country was suspended due to political rivalries," he said at the televised news conference.
+"The whole country was suspended due to political rivalries," he said at the televised news conference on Tuesday.
 "The experience during the past two years has proven that the participation of political forces in the transitional period is flawed and stirs up strife."

 Meanwhile, three Sudanese ambassadors in Europe have declared their defection and condemned the military coup in their country.

-"We completely align ourselves with the heroic opposition (to the coup) followed by the entire world," the ambassadors to France, Belgium and Switzerland said, declaring their missions as "embassies of the Sudanese people and their revolution."
+"We completely align ourselves with the heroic opposition [to the coup] followed by the entire world," said the ambassadors to France, Belgium and Switzerland, declaring their missions as "embassies of the Sudanese people and their revolution."

 On Monday, Burhan declared a state of emergency and dissolved the government and the ruling Sovereign Council, a joint military and civilian body.